phyex0/OpenSourceTechCamp/README.md

                 if len(sys.argv) > 1:
                         parameter = sys.argv[1]
-                        # The input may not contain only digits.
+                        # The input may not contains only digits.
 Then, we need a try/expect block to handle error.

                 print_fibo(int(parameter))